kenYuCh/reducer-process/README.md

-# Basic operation and process of reducer
+# Basic operation and process of reducer for @reduxjs/toolkit

 ### Step1 - Reducer (./store/) :